Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/use-case-descriptions.md

   - On the pre-print form, there’s a red box at the very bottom of the form before the submit button.
   - Navy member hover over and a tooltip appears, warning of potential risk of having to proceed with all of warning it finds.
   - Navy member clicks on either "Yes, Proceed" or "No."

+## Use case Nine: Adding new Modules

+- _As a Navy member, I would like to submit a new module in which it adds new way of scanning._

+  - On the main page, user clicks "Add new module" into a box with a plus icon.
+  - User will insert title of the module in the title field.
+  - User will then insert python code into the file dropdown in which it will publish the code.
+  - User will click a green "add" button to officially submit.